Billy-Presume/jhu_software_concepts/module_2/README.md

 ## Installation and Running

-Option 1: Run clean.py file (AS INSTRUCTED IN ASSIGNMENT DESCRIPTION) (recommended) For instructor/grader:
+- Option 1: Run clean.py file (AS INSTRUCTED IN ASSIGNMENT DESCRIPTION) (recommended) For instructor/grader: cd jhu_software_concepts/module_1
-    cd jhu_software_concepts/module_1
     python3 clean.py  # On Mac
     python clean.py   # On Windows
+- NOTE: In clean.py in the main function change the pagepages_to_scrape variable to the desired number of pages you would like to scrape

 ---